E-Code-AI/e-code/mobile/README.md

 # E-Code Mobile App

-A React Native application built with Expo that lets you access your E-Code projects on the go.
+A React Native application built with Expo SDK 54 that lets you access your E-Code projects on the go.
 The app focuses on the most important workflows for mobile users:

 - Authenticate with the platform and persist your session
 - Browse your recent projects and inspect metadata